haligonda/haligonda.github.io/about.md

 ![Trenton B. Bricken](../images/TrentonBricken.jpg){:style="width: 200px; float: right; padding-left: 20px"}

 Hi, I'm Trenton.
-I am very interested in applying machine learning to impactful problems in biology, particularly towards biosecurity (defined as the prevention of natural and man-made epidemics).
-I also like to read and think about neuroscience and reinforcement learning and, of course, Original Glazed Krispy Kreme Doughnuts (get 'em while they're hot!).
+I am very interested in the interface between machine learning and neuroscience.
+This interest extends to thinking about evolutionary biology, reinforcement learning and, of course, Original Glazed Krispy Kreme Doughnuts (get 'em while they're hot!).

 Information about me:
 * I'm a PhD student in the Systems, Synthetic and Quantitative Biology (SSQB) Program at Harvard (started Sept.
 2020).
 * I graduated from Duke University in May 2020 with a self-made major in "Minds and Machines: Biological and Artificial Intelligence".
 I was lucky to attend as a [Robertson Scholar](https://robertsonscholars.org/) which provided full funding during all four years, including summer experiences.
-* During my time at Duke I spent a year (June 2018 - May 2019) doing research in [Dr. Michael Lynch's Lab](https://lynchlab.pratt.duke.edu) at Duke using machine learning to design new CRISPR guide RNAs for safer, more effective genome editing.
+* During my time at Duke I spent a year (June 2018 - May 2019) doing research in [Dr. Michael Lynch's Lab](https://lynchlab.pratt.duke.edu) at Duke attempting to use machine learning to design new CRISPR guide RNAs for safer, more effective genome editing.
 Afterwards, I was affiliated with [Dr. Debora Marks's Lab](https://marks.hms.harvard.edu) at Harvard Medical School, first as a summer intern and then through my Senior Thesis research.

 My favourite blogs include: <https://slatestarcodex.com> and <https://www.gwern.net> because of their very rigorous, in depth analysis of all sorts of interesting topics.